afia25/Inventory-Management-System-with-Automated-Web-Testing-using-Python-and-Selenium/README.md

 <p align="center"><img src="./img/all/update_profile.jpg" alt="App Screenshot" style="height:300px; width:auto;"></p>

 #### Change Password
+django.contrib.auth is a built-in Django module that provides authentication functionalities such as login, logout, and password change. auth _views .PasswordChangeView is used to display the password change form and this form will be shown on the pass_change .html page when the user clicks on the 'change password' link. auth_ views .PasswordChangeDoneView is used to display the success message after the password is changed.
 <p align="center"><img src="./img/all/chng_pass1.jpg" alt="App Screenshot" style="height:370px; width:auto;"></p>
 <p align="center"><img src="./img/all/chng_pass2.jpg" alt="App Screenshot" style="height:250px; width:auto;"></p>

 #### Log Out
+django.contrib.auth is a built-in Django module that handles authentication functionalities. auth_ views.LogoutView is used to log the user out and it will show a logout message when the user clicks on the logout link.
 <p align="center"><img src="./img/all/log_out.jpg" alt="App Screenshot" style="height:220px; width:auto;"></p>

 ### Admin